Wet Hot Demonic Summer: Plot

 Leonard Powers, the Wizard of Social Services, is about to retire and takes his apprentice to Mount Magic to complete the initiation ceremony.
 For a wizard to retire, they must hatch their apprentice from an egg and train them for fifty years.
-However, Leonard abandoned his apprentice, the Harry Potter-like Lionel, in Chinatown and did not contact him until the ceremony.
+However, Leonard abandoned his apprentice, the Harry Potter-like Lionel (voiced by Thomas Middleditch), in Chinatown and did not contact him until the ceremony.
 Later, it is revealed that to become a wizard, the apprentices must be circumcised.
 Meanwhile, the demons—the wizard's enemies—are ready to attack Mount Magic, but a force field is keeping them out.
 Since Leonard still needs to sign his retirement forms, demons Twayne Boneraper and Callie Maggotbone decide to use Mark Lilly to lead them to Leonard.
 To get Mark to come along, they elect him as the camp leader for a summer camp (originally a mining camp) that they build nearby.
 Mark brings his students from the Department of Integration to the camp, and the devil, Aldermach, brings several demons to act like the camp's visitors.
 The department's police officer, Frank Grimes, also comes along, but runs away to live with bears as he thinks the camp is infested by vermin.
 Mark's students and his roommate, the zombie Randall, begin to mine in an old silver mine.
 However, they get trapped inside, but Doug the koala begins to dig them out.

 At Mount Magic, Lionel is upset because Leonard abandoned him, and goes outside to the balcony, where he spots Callie swimming in the lake while wearing a bikini, and he declares that "she will be mine".
 Mark arrives at the lake and sees Leonard from the balcony and tells him that he forgot to sign his retirement forms.
 Leonard explains how to come to the secret entrance to Mark, which the demons hear.
 Later, Mark meets Leonard and Lionel at the entrance, where he signs his forms and is ready to retire.
 Moments later, when initiation ceremony begins at Mount Magic, the demons invade the compound and a battle between wizards and demons commences, while Lionel runs away to be with Callie, who, being the camp's "sexy counselor", has sex with him before Mark interrupts.
 Grimes arrives with his army of bears and soon thereafter, Doug arrives in a hole that he dug; the hole collapses the floor and all the demons and bears are consumed by it.
 As the battle ends, the sun goes down and it is too late for Lionel to be circumcised and take over as the Wizard of Social Services, so Leonard continues to work and begins to raise a new egg.